 From the first overall pick to the best team in the NFL.
 How’d they do that?
-11-0 so far this season – with no signs of slowing down – the Carolina Panthers are absolutely dominating the NFL this year.
-They are a franchise in ascendance, and they have now overtaken the Patriots, the defending Super Bowl champions, in remaining the only undefeated team this season.
+11-0 so far this season – with no signs of slowing down – the Carolina Panthers are absolutely dominating the NFL.
+They are a franchise in ascendance, and, with the defending Super Bowl champions having notched an L, they remain the only undefeated team this season.
 This all started after the 2010 season imploded for the Panthers.
-After sleepwalking to a final scoreline of 2 wins for 14 losses, the team’s braintrust swept the coaching staff clean.
-John Fox, and his entire coaching team were kicked to the curb, after failing to ignite any kind of drive from the team – though general manager Marty Hurny was retained.
+After sleepwalking to a final record of 2-14, the team’s braintrust swept the coaching staff clean.
+John Fox and his entire coaching team were kicked to the curb, after failing to ignite any kind of drive from the team – though general manager Marty Hurney was retained.
 However, getting 1st pick in the draft is always a consolation after a terrible season, and this is where the Panthers started to turn it around.

 The rebuild begins

 2011 brought Ron Rivera on board as head coach, recruiting him from the San Diego Chargers, where he had been defensive coordinator.
 Management were looking for someone who could plug the gaps on defense first.
 The hire was swiftly followed by signing up Sean McDermott as defensive coordinator from the Philadelphia Eagles, who had been released after a less than sterling performance in 2010.
 Rob Chudzinski was brought in as offensive coordinator, again from the San Diego Chargers, where he was tight ends coach, and Mike Shula, son of legendary NFL head coach Don Shula, was brought in as quarterbacks coach.